humansinstitute/beacon-gateway/README.md

 It was born out of an initial frustration of trying to deliver sophisticated apps in places where the regular user couldn't afford internet, the internet was bad when they did have it, smartphones barely existed and the only single thing that ever worked reliably was WhatsApp.

-Turns out Zuckerberg already pays for subsidized access to a limited, controlled pastiche of the internet. so lets put some freedom tech in it.
+Turns out Zuckerberg already pays for subsidized access to a limited, controlled pastiche of the internet. so lets put some freedom tech in i

 -----